 - Fill Pot 1/3 to 1/2 full of water and turn on fire full

 - Add all sides except corn to basket and put basket in water

 - When the water starts to boil remove the basket and add crawfish ON TOP of the sides.
 This means that the sides will go back in the water with the crawfish.

 - STEP 8 AND 9 TOGETHER SHOULD NOT EXCEED 8 MINUTES.
-Wait for water to boil, ~5-10 min (if you have a high water to crawfish ratio, it will be less time)
+Wait for water to boil or about ~5-7 min (if you have a high water to crawfish ratio, it will be less time)

 - When timer goes off or 10 minutes in water has past, dump 1.5 bags of ice into pot along with frozen corn(Shock the crawfish)

 - If you have more crawfish to boil, remove any excess water from pot to bring back to starting level,

 - Start back at step 5 until all done!

 Boiled Crawfish Recipe – Detailed Version